Times-Picayune Spins, Filters, Blows Smoke over warning that "temporary" pumps in N.O. could fail catastrophically

 You are also one of my favorite journalists and my concerns are related to Editilla's; however, I have a different angle as the attorney who represents the whistleblower, twice vindicated by the U.S. Office of Special Counsel, who blew the whistle on the defective hydraulic pumps.
 The Times-Picayune has not covered the report by the U.S. Office of Special Counsel finding that the hydraulic pumps are defective, the Corps wasted hundreds of millions of dollars, New Orleans residents are currently at risk, and the Corps probably violated the Clean Water Act.

-USA Today on August 25 and in a 4-part series by NPR affiliate Molly Peterson from August 25-29.
+It was covered by USA Today on August 25 and in a 4-part series by NPR affiliate Molly Peterson from August 25-29.

 “WWL, The Think Tank with Garland Robinette” also did a piece on it.